andrezeitz/football-quiz-milestone-2/README.md

 ![rules](https://user-images.githubusercontent.com/85236391/127558645-c550928c-3571-4b78-94c7-c7730a41ac29.png)

 When you click on the continue button the quiz will start.
 On the top left side you will see the time counting down from 20 seconds.
 You need to make a decision before times up.
 On the top right side you will see you score live.
 You will get 10 points for each correct answer.
 In the middle you will see a queston with 4 different options to choose from.
 When you click an option, the correct answer will show in green and if you clicked on the wrong it will show red.
 Finaly on the bottom left you will see how many questions there are in total and also what question you are on right now.
 Once you click on an answer a "Next Question" button will show up on the bottom right side.
+When you have answered all 10 question the button will change to "Show Result"

 ![quizz](https://user-images.githubusercontent.com/85236391/127562420-aa7a9dc4-8233-4395-94a4-cfb8227cd490.png)